XeCycle/koa-dispatcher/README.md

   object; if the value or returned value (possibly a `Promise`) resolves to truthy, `handler(s)` are executed.  `handler(s)` may be a single generator function, or an array of generator functions, in which case it is stacked up by `koa-compose`.
+If `condition` is a function it is called only once for a request.

 - `D.compose` is exactly the same as `koa-compose`.